ai-singapore/ai-group-question-ryzalk/README.md

 # Submission

-To submit your assignment, commit your code/files/docs back into the repository.
+To submit your assignment, have your team member with repo access commit your team's code/files/docs back into the repository.
 If you are using Google Slides or other online presentation tool, please ensure your presentation is open to the public and add your link below:

 My Presentation link: ???